lotfio/conso/README.md

 $conso->run();
 ```
-- no you can run `php conso compile` and you will get your package compiled to a `phar` file.
+- now you can run `php conso compile` and you will get your package compiled to a `phar` file.

 ![compiled](https://user-images.githubusercontent.com/18489496/91352004-1ab5c780-e7e1-11ea-8535-5d1260656720.png)

 - you can use `--no-shebang` flag to avoid adding shebang to your `phar` file (this is useful if you want to invoke your `phar` file from `http`)

 ### :star: Testing helpers:
 - you can use `Conso\Testing\TestCase` test helper class for testing which helps you to :